Three Emerging Technologies to Expand How Consumers Use Smartphones

 Consumers Use Smartphones

 One key to designing devices with these exciting capabilities is to optimize battery life.
 In the future, smartphones will pack these features and many other exciting features while extending battery life even further.
 Plus, new types of charging technologies, such as laser charging, will one day make it possible to charge your phone from anywhere in a room, without having your phone plugged in or on a charging pad.
+Here is a glimpse into some of the newer technologies, like Vodafone.

 It will be interesting to see how the next wave of smartphone innovation continue to improve people’s lives and open up the door for new types of experiences we can’t even imagine yet.
 At least we know now about the emerging technologies and expanding how consumers use smartphones.